lenarcica/rcsv/README.md

  by the "!" operator, and often written with the "macro_rules!" operator.

- Meanwhile "procedural macros" can be used to write an entire library of code before compiling a main practice.
+ Meanwhile "procedural macros" can be used to write an entire library of code before compiling a main part of the package.
 As suce, the "procedure" exists in an entirely separate package.
-In this case "lib_ptc/src/lib.rs" is a standalone Rust library that is only compiled in conjunction to a target library, like the example in our rcsv/src/main.rs file.
+In this case "rcsv/lib_rcsv/src/lib.rs" is a standalone Rust library that is only compiled in conjunction to a target library, like the example in our rcsv/src/main.rs file.